 The covert narcissist is usually a victim narcissist but not always, as they are generally quieter but still as dangerous and painful to become involved with as the overt.
 Both overt and covert have intense feelings of shame and unworthiness.
 Coverts often lack the confidence to present a grand false self to the world, so they retreat to their inner world they do as all narcissists do happily lie.

-A covert narcissist can show signs of depression and can be withdrawn, and project these feelings onto those closest to them, in withholding and passive-aggressive ways.
+A covert narcissist can show signs of depression and can be withdrawn and project these feelings onto those closest to them in withholding and passive-aggressive ways.
 The covert can explode, but it takes more provocation, often through a lack of confidence.
 Overts often believe themselves to be better than others, and they usually have an army of people who agree.
 Hence, they are more outrageous and obvious in their ways.
-Both overt and covert lack a conscience and will project their own fears insecurities and damaged inner self on to others by lying, manipulating, withholding or abandoning.
+Both overt and covert lack a conscience and will project their own fears, insecurities and damaged inner self onto others by lying, manipulating, withholding or abandoning.
 In fact, whatever tactic they can master to get any sort of reaction from you.
-Coverts are often anxious, pessimistic, unmotivated, and blames his or her past for insecurities and inadequacies.
-He or she may be a great drain on a partner by being parasitical in using money, resources and energy that he or she is not self-producing.
-They are highly exploitative and believes he or she is entitled to take, anything and everything they want, but can simply not be bothered contributing unless there is an ulterior motive attached.
+Coverts are often anxious, pessimistic, unmotivated and blame his or her past for insecurities and inadequacies.
+They may be a great drain on a partner by being parasitical in using money, resources and energy that he or she is not self-producing.
+They are highly exploitative and believes he or she is entitled to take anything and everything they want but can simply not be bothered contributing unless there is an ulterior motive attached.